allenoleary/allenoleary_posts/Aftermath.md

 Use

-Use marketing and personalisation technologies (deep data, graph, segmentation) to create and present a customised creative nonfiction work about a piece of social history that matters.
+Use marketing and personalisation technologies (deep data, graph, segmentation) to create and present a customised creative nonfiction work about a compelling piece of social history.

 ### What